oxidauth/oxidauth/rfcs/3-jwt-nbf-setting/rfc.md

 ### Code changes
-When a jwt is built using the JWT builder, the `with_not_before_from` method should now reference the authority setting nbf value instead of the current default of 0.
+- When a jwt is built using the JWT builder, the `with_not_before_from` method should now reference the authority setting nbf value instead of the current default of 0.
+- The `with_not_before_from` method passes a Duration to the `epoch_from_now` function, which had to be extended to allow for subtracting a duration from the current time (existing functionality only covered creating epoch times in the future).

 ### Database Migrations
-None
+A database migration has been added that will add the new nbf offset value to existing authorities in the oxidauth database.